burtmonroe/SoDA501/Materials/Glossary/README.md

 **Azure / Microsoft Azure**

 **B-tree** "... a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
 The B-tree is a generalization of a binary search tree in that a node can have more than two children ...
-It is commonly used in databases and file systems." (https://en.wikipedia.org/wiki/B-tree).
+It is commonly used in

+s and file systems." (https://en.wikipedia.org/wiki/B-tree).
 See explainer on "data structures."

 **backpropagation**